xvik/gradle-pom-plugin/README.md

 Note: in context of gradle `java-library` plugin, both `api` and `implementation` dependencies stored in pom as `compile` dependencies because there is only build time difference (it's a gradle optimization) between configurations and module still need `implementation` dependencies.
 For the end user they both are usual transitive dependencies and must have compile scope.

+Read [this article](https://reflectoring.io/gradle-pollution-free-dependencies/) to better understand api-implementation difference for gradle.

 For example: